xi/apca-introduction/README.md

   usually work with the absolute value though.
 - WCAG 2.x defined three thresholds: 3:1, 4.5:1, and 7:1.
 These roughly
   correspond to 45, 60, and 75 in APCA.
+- Compared to WCAG 2.x, APCA reports drastically lower contrast for darker colors.
+It also reports slightly higher contrast for lighter colors.
+- With WCAG 2.x, 40% of all color combinations meet at least level A, 26% meet at least level AA, and 15% meet level AAA.
+With APCA, only 37% of all color combinations meet at least level A, 23% meet at least level AA, and 11% meet level AAA.
+So APCA is stricter.

 ## Examples